SAP/spartacus-docs/_pages/dev/routes/configurable-router-links.md

 )"></a>
 ```

-result:
+The result is the following configured router link:

 ```html
 <a [routerLink]="['/', 'parent-path', 'value1', 'child-path', 'value2']"></a>
 ```

-### Relative links
+### Configuring Relative Links

 If you are already in the context of the activated parent route, you may want to only generate a relative link to the child route.
-Then you need to pass `'./'` string in the beginning of the input array .
-For example:
+In this case, you need to pass `'./'` in the beginning of the input array.
+The following is an example:

 ```html
 <a [routerLink]="[ './', { cxRoute: 'child',  params: { param2: 'value2' } } ] | cxUrl"></a>
 ```

-result:
+The result is the following configured router link:

 ```html
 <a [routerLink]="['./', 'child-path', 'value2']"></a>
 ```

-### Relative links up
+### Navigating Up the Routes Tree

-If you want to go i.e. one one level up in the routes tree, you need to pass `../` to the array.
-For example:
+If you want to go, for example, one one level up in the routes tree, you need to pass `../` to the array.
+The following is an example:

 ```html
 <a [routerLink]="[ '../', { cxRoute: 'otherChild' } ] | cxUrl"></a>
 ```

-result:
+The result is the following configured router link:

 ```html
 <a [routerLink]="['../', 'child-path', 'value2']"></a>
 ```

-**NOTE:** *Every element that is **not an object with `route` property** won't be transformed.
-So for example:*
+### Objects Without the "route" Property

+Any element that is not an object with the `route` property is not transformed when router links are generated.
+The following is an example that includes an element that is not an object with the `route` property:

 ```html
 <a [routerLink]="[